HomePolitics and Current AffairsExplainer: Why MSP Matters

 Finding a solution that guarantees farmer income, promotes crop diversification, and ensures responsible government spending requires careful consideration and collaboration between all stakeholders

 Dissatisfied by the government's latest offer, farmers from Punjab and Haryana remain steadfast in their march towards Delhi.
-They rejected the proposal to buy five specific crops at minimum support prices (MSP) under a five-year contract, calling it insufficient.
-In the fourth round of talks with the farmer delegations, the committee of three Union Ministers including Union Agriculture Arjun Munda and Commerce Minister Piyush Goyal had proposed a solution that government would buy five crops- pulses (three types), maize and cotton by government agencies at minimum support prices under a five years contract with farmers.
+They rejected the proposal to buy five specific crops at minimum support prices () under a five-year contract, calling it insufficient.
+In the fourth round of talks with the farmer delegations, the committee of three Union Ministers including Union Agriculture Minister Arjun Munda and Commerce Minister Piyush Goyal had proposed a solution that government would buy five crops- pulses (three types), maize and cotton by government agencies at minimum support prices under a five years contract with farmers.
 Addressing media on Monday night, farmer leaders said that their core demand – a legally guaranteed MSP for all their crops – remains unmet.

 What's the deal with MSP

-The concept of MSP was introduced in 1966-67 to shield farmers from fluctuations, ensuring a minimum price for their crops.
+The concept of MSP was introduced in 1966-67 to shield farmers from market fluctuations, ensuring a minimum price for their crops.
 This initiative aimed to support farmers during times of oversupply, preventing distress sales and ensuring fair returns.Every year, central government buys 23 mandated crops from the farmers and store them for later use.
 Generally, these crops are distributed under various public distribution schemes.
 The government also keeps these procured crops for the critical time when a bad monsoon hurts crop supply.However, MSP lacks legal backing.

 How is MSP is Calculated?

-MSP is determined based on various factors, including production costs such as seeds, , labour, machinery, and land rental value.
+MSP is determined based on various factors, including production costs such as seeds, fertilizers, , machinery, and land rental value.
 And by factoring in these costs and offering farmers a minimum price, they'd be protected from market losses,at least, in theory.Despite its theoretical benefits, the absence of a legal framework leaves MSP subject to government discretion.
 And that's the primary demand of the protesting farmers.
 They want a law enacted around MSP.

 Feasibility of Legalising MSP

 No-one has an easy answer to it.
 We look at the arguments from both sidesto break down the complexities.The debate on legalising MSP hinges on its economic viability.
 Legalizing MSP could lead to distortion in demand-supply dynamics and impose a substantial financial burden on the government.As per reports and expert assessments15%-25% farmers in the country benefit from MSP.
-What will be the impact of it when agriculture still contributes 15% to India's GDP and it generates employment for close to half of its ?
+What will be the impact of it when agriculture still contributes 15% to India's GDP and it generates employment for close to half of its population?
 This situation demands adequate support to the farmers for saving them for the debt trap.
 On the other hand,only a small percentage of farmers directly benefit from MSP.

 Leading agricultural economist Ashok Gulati suggests that such a move could lead to legal repercussions for buyers who purchase crops below the MSP.
 Moreover, the financial implications of guaranteeing MSP are substantial, with estimates ranging from ₹6 to ₹9 lakh crores.
 This expenditure dwarfs the government's annual average spending on infrastructure development over the past seven years, raising concerns about its practicality and potential impact on other developmental initiatives.